Skip to main content Link Search Menu Expand Document (external link)

 kill -9 <pid>, pkill <process_name>

-Kills (ends) the process matching the given pid, the same thing happens when you click the close (x) button on the window of a running app.
+Kills (ends) the process matching the given pid, analogous to when you click the close (x) button on the window of a running app, but stronger (find the details on your own).

 ping <servername> <options>